codeplaysoftware/portBLAS/benchmark/README.md

 be run a small number of times (more than once because of the way the benchmark library works, but much less then the usual number of iterations of the benchmarks).
-The verification requires that a reference implementation of BLAS like OpenBLAS is installed, which path can be given with the `SYSTEM_BLAS_ROOT` CMake parameter.
+The verification requires that a reference implementation of BLAS like OpenBLAS is installed, which path can be given with the `CMAKE_PREFIX_PATH` CMake parameter.

 ## How to run the benchmarks